david-grs/david-grs.github.io/_posts/2018-05-26-hype-development-suspicious-engineering.md

 };
 {% endhighlight %}

 So this module is really just turning an exception into a boolean.
-"Cool"...

 Let's look at this is `number-is-nan`:
 {% highlight js %}